edgedb/edgedb-net/examples/Gel.Examples.ExampleTODOApi/README.md

 $ dotnet add package EdgeDB.Net.Driver
 ```

-## Initializing EdgeDB
+## Initializing Gel

-Lets now create our EdgeDB instance for this API, for this we're going to use the `edgedb` cli.
+Lets now create our Gel instance for this API, for this we're going to use the `gel` cli.

 ### Installing the CLI